Who Can Vote

 Ordinary Residence

 Some Albertans may spend their time at more than one location in the province or may spend portions of the year in other provinces or countries.
-To determine their eligibility to vote in a provincial election, these persons must determine their place of ordinary residence per the following rules:
+To determine their eligibility to vote in a provincial election, these individuals must determine their place of ordinary residence according to the following rules:

-- when a person leaves Alberta with the intention of becoming ordinarily resident outside Alberta, the person’s ordinary residence in Alberta ceases
+- When a person leaves Alberta with the intention of becoming ordinarily resident outside Alberta, the person’s ordinary residence in Alberta ends and they cease being an elector in Alberta.

 For Students

-Students studying in Alberta, as well as any Albertan students studying outside of Alberta, are eligible to vote in a provincial election.
-But, they must also determine their place of ordinary residence, per the following rules.
-These rules also apply to any spouse, partner or dependent of a student.
+Students studying in Alberta, as well as any Albertan students studying outside of Alberta, are eligible to vote in a provincial election, but they must also determine their place of ordinary residence, according to the following rules.
+These rules also apply to any spouse, partner, or dependent of a student.

 In Alberta

-If a student leaves their ordinary residence in Alberta to study at an educational institution elsewhere in Alberta, that person may, while pursuing their studies, consider one of the following as their place of ordinary residence:
+If a student leaves their ordinary residence in Alberta to study at an educational institution elsewhere in Alberta, they may, while pursuing their studies, consider one of the following as their place of ordinary residence:

 - the place where they resided immediately before commencing their studies